GavinMendelGleason/blog/entries/graph_representation.md

 asking for the (8-1)th 0, and add 1 and find that we are at SP index of 6.
-If we look up this index (6) in the SP_array, we find that it corresponds with name (4), and we can count the number of zeros in the SP BitIndex up to this point to our Subject identifier which is 2!
+If we look up this index (6) in the SP_array, we find that it corresponds with name (4), and we can count the number of zeros in the SP BitIndex up to this point to our Subject identifier which is 2, the id of Jane!

 ### Bit Indexes